-Buffalo, NY—Local author P.A.
-Kane has been plagued by the tyranny of the Oxford comma and other grammar-related rules prescribed by the Chicago Manual of Style in preparation for the release of his new novel, Larry Plumb Is Still Here.
+Buffalo, NY—Ahead of the release of his latest novel, Larry Plumb Is Still Here, local author P.A.
+Kane has been plagued by the tyranny of the Oxford comma and other grammar-related rules prescribed by the Chicago Manual of Style.
 The manual of style provides guidelines and standards for English language usage, but Kane, a self-taught writer who likens himself to an improvisational jazz musician feels constrained by the repressive rules.
 “I don’t need no Oxford comma to introduce or link independent clauses.
 Fuck that.
 It changes my voice, slows the pacing, and worst of all—it makes me like everyone else,” he said.

-Suffering from extreme sleep deprivation, Kane saw no other option than to temporarily conform to the conventions prescribed by the manual of style.
-He has begun inserting countless Oxford commas, and has stepped up his hyphen game, which the local author thinks demeans the reader’s intelligence.
+Suffering from extreme sleep deprivation, Kane saw no other option than to temporarily conform to the conventions prescribed by the manual of style, and has begun inserting countless Oxford commas into his manuscript.
+He also has stepped up his hyphen usage, which the local author thinks is a further plauge, and demeans the reader’s intelligence.
 “Trust me,” he said, “the reader knows small-business-owner and small business owner is the same schmoe who owns a small business with or without the hyphens.”
 These changes have translated into more rest for the author, despite the recurring decades-long dream of his wife looking at his naked body and penis—and just laughing and laughing.

 But until that time, you’ll have to endure Kane’s velvety adherence to the Chicago Manual of Style and endless Oxford commas and hyphens.
 For all practical purposes, that means Larry Plumb Is Still Here, due November 2024, will still be a great American novel but not likely to find its way into one of those time capsules that the Smithsonian shoots into space.